What is automatic watch all about?

 Watch movement can be divided into two main groups; Mechanical and Quartz.

-A great animation on how a basic mechanical watch works.
+A good animation on how a basic mechanical watch works.
 Take note that automatic and other complications will make it much much more complex that this is….

 Mechanical Movement, The Original Watch Movement